bhargav960143/laraking/README.md

 <p> Instruction to setup project in windows with wamp</p>

 1. Go to your wamp64/www/project folder.
-Run below command
+Run below command.
     ```
     composer global require "laravel/installer"
     ```

 2. Now create new laravel project.
-Run below command
+Run below command.
     ```
     laravel new
     ```

-3. Prepare your .env file there with a database connection and other settings
+3. Prepare your .env file there with a database connection and other settings.
     ```
     Change your database credentials